 The series was inspired by real events, as documented in a Pulitzer Prize-winning article by ProPublica and The Marshall Project, entitled An Unbelievable Story of Rape, written by T. Christian Miller and Ken Armstrong, and later developed into a book called A False Report: A True Story of Rape in America.
 The incredible story was also featured in the Peabody award-winning podcast, This American Life, in an episode called Anatomy of Doubt.

-For guidance on how to respond to sexual assault victims, get help for survivors and their support people, and take action to create change, please explore the Start by Believing website.Every response matters.
+For guidance on how to respond to sexual assault victims, options for survivors and their support people, and take action to create change, please explore the Start by Believing website.Every response matters.
 YOUR response matters.